 MLB Player News

-Schimpf went 1-for-3 with a two-run home run in Saturday's 3-1 win over the Angels.
+Solarte went 1-for-3 with a two-run home run in Saturday's 3-1 win over the Nationals.

 Saturday's home run was the veteran infielder's third since returning from the disabled list July 30.
 Solarte is just two homers shy of the career high mark of 15 he set in 2016 despite playing in just 90 games so far this season.
 He continues to provide modest fantasy value due to his multi-position eligibility and placement in the heart of the Padres' lineup.

 Kelly hit a pinch-hit grand slam in Saturday's win over the Giants.

 You never know what you'll see on a given night in baseball.
 Kelly had just two homers in 91 career major-league games coming into Saturday and 45 homers in nine seasons in the minors.
 The 29-year-old has not started a game for the Phillies since his most recent promotion on Aug.
 11.